OskarGhost999/IT266-GameMod-Q4/README.md

 11. Now there are two options to select from, SELECT the option Omicron.
 Don't worry about the other option.

-12. Now, you will look like a hacker because you will need to open the built-in console, you can open the console by doing “alt+ctrl+~”.

-13. Once the console is open you need to type “map game/testing”, yeah yeah yeah I know that's the only name I could come up with when creating the map.

-14. Now press ENTER and have fun.
+12. Now press ENTER and have fun.